Ek Phool Do Mali: Plot

 Kailash asks Somna to get back together with Amar and take Bobby with them, but she refuses.
 Just as Amar leaves the next day, much to Bobby's dismay, Shamsher returns to the house and kidnaps Bobby in demand for a ransom as well as Somna.
 However, Bobby escapes Shamsher's clutches and spots Amar in the distance.
 He runs after Amar, but Shamsher gets hold of him once more and Kailash and Somna step in to rescue him.
 Kailash fights Shamsher, but is eventually beaten.
-Shamsher throws Bobby of a cliff and chases after Somna.
+Shamsher throws Bobby off a cliff and chases after Somna.

 When all seems lost, Amar steps in having seen the happenings from the mountain and fights Shamsher.
-Bobby is shown to be alive clinging on to a branch of the cliff side.
+Bobby is shown to be alive clinging on to a branch off the cliff side.
 Amar knocks Shamsher to the ground and descends using a rope, to rescue Bobby as the branch begins to snap.
 Shamsher returns and tries to cut the rope.
 He easily overpowers Somna until Kailash intervenes.
 Despite all the thrashing Shamsher gives to Kailash, he refuses to let go of the rope.
-In a fit of rage, Shamsher runs towards him hoping to tackle him to the ground, but Kailash uses the last of his strength to kick him off the cliff side where Shamsher plummets to his death; the rope then cuts his hands further and becomes too slippery for him to hold any longer, and slips out of his grasp—but Amar has already reached the top of the cliff and climbs back over.
+In a fit of rage, Shamsher runs towards him hoping to tackle him to the ground, but Kailash uses the last of his strength to kick him off the cliff side and Shamsher plummets to his death; the rope then cuts his hands further and becomes too slippery for him to hold any longer, and slips out of his grasp—but Amar has already reached the top of the cliff and climbs back over.

 Amar climbs to safety with Bobby.
 Along with Somna, he tries to help Kailash, but it is too late for him.
 Kailash, in his last few moments, states that he is happy that Bobby is alive and tells Amar to take good care of him.
-All three mourn of the loss of Kailash.
+All three mourn the loss of Kailash.

 A few years later, Amar and Somna are shown to be together and are admitting Bobby to the school in Uhuru.
 The headmaster asks for Bobby's last name and assumes it to be Amar.
 Amar states that is not true and declares him to be Bobby Kailash, the son of Kailash Nath Kaushal.
 The film ends with all three looking into the horizon.